What's the Best Way to Pay Off Student Loans?

 Your interest rate

-A variable interest rate can unexpectedly change your required payment amount.
-Also, your interest rate determines how much the debt will ultimately cost you.
-With a variable rate, you can't accurately predict the total cost of your loan.
+Although variable rates may seem lower at first glance, fixed rates are generally safer because a variable interest rate can unexpectedly change your required payment amount.
+Also, because your interest rate determines how much the debt will ultimately cost, you can't accurately predict the total cost of your loan with a variable rate.

 Your income

-Ideally, your monthly income leaves more than enough room for your minimum monthly student loan payment.
-But if your income barely allows you to make the minimum payment, it'll be challenging to pay off your loan in a timely manner.
+Ideally, your monthly income should leave more than enough room for your minimum monthly student loan payment.
+But if you face a period of unemployment or other economic hardship, it can be difficult to make these payments.

 Ways to pay off student loans